WHAT YOU NEED TO KNOW ABOUT REBRANDING YOUR BUSINESS

 The brand refresh is very common and is where many of my rebranding clients are when they hire me.
 So when do you need a brand refresh?

-Usually, this is when your company has evolved in scope from its inception.
-Perhaps the services or products you offer have grown and your existing brand no longer reflects all of the facets of your business.
+Usually, this is when your company has evolved in scope since day one.
+Maybe it's the services or products you offer have grown and your existing brand no longer reflects all of the facets of your business today.

 As an example, one of my clients had her own massage practice, Right Path Massage & Movement.
 As her business grew, her singular focus began to shift and she began adding more services to her business and thinking about its long-term goals.